Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 In this section, I explain how different track conditions affect the performances of dogs with various running styles and why this may alter your future race predictions.
 Please see: English Track Circumferences, Hare Types and Surfaces.
 Greyhound Predictor v2.0 Track Dimensions are also provided.

-An understanding of how the weather affects the surface of a greyhound track is the key to answering this question, the ability to predict accurately in advance the correct going conditions? or state of the track? is indeed a vital element that should always be considered when predicting races.
+An understanding how the weather affects the surface of a greyhound track is the key to answering this question, the ability to predict accurately in advance the correct going conditions? or state of the track? is indeed a vital element that should always be considered when predicting dog races.

 The vast majority of greyhound races worldwide are run on sand tracks, although originally many of todays' prestigious racing events were first held on grass tracks.
 Other surfaces used include the 'loam tracks' seen in Australia and not to forget the old 'cinder tracks' of greyhound racing's historical past.